 Need a break from all that gift wrapping?
 Gather your friends and family and slide into a full on festive vibe at some of Richmond’s most glittering holiday displays.
 Read on for our chestnut-warming selection of camera-ready sights, lights and more––then dig out your best seasonal sweater (perhaps the one with the twinkling Christmas pudding) and dive into some shimmering local fun.

 BEELINE TO CITY HALL

-Located at the corner of Granville Avenue and No. 3 Road, sidestep the chilly winter weather by heading inside at City Hall.
-Open on weekdays until December 23, you’ll find a mini-forest of illuminated trees here in a Winter Wonderland tradition that’s now in its 22nd year.
+Located at the corner of Granville Avenue and No. 3 Road, start your festivities inside at City Hall.
+Open on weekdays, you’ll find a mini-forest of illuminated trees and decorations in a Winter Wonderland tradition that’s now in its 22nd year.
 Additionally, drop by on Saturday December 2, 9 or 16 (from 1:00pm), for fun music performances by local community groups.
 Organized by the Richmond Sunset Rotary Club, donations or non-perishable food items are encouraged.
-City Hall’s sparkling spectacle continues outside, where decorated live trees and light installations will also be on display until January 2.
+City Hall’s sparkling spectacle continues outside, where decorated trees and light installations will be on display throughout the festive season.

 BASK IN STEVESTON’S LIGHTS

-With its Winter in the Village program, shoreline Steveston is a must-see for Christmas fans.
+With its extensive Winter in the Village program, shoreline Steveston is a must-see for holiday fans.
 Arrive in the afternoon to shop and dine, then watch as the light fades and the illuminations kick-in.
 Don’t miss the cornucopia of twinkling installations adorning restaurants, boutiques and more throughout the village––this handy map shows you exactly where all the best ones are located.
 And make sure you track down the three special selfie stations so you can create some delightful photos for your social media feeds.